Clinton Caldwell Boone: Work in the Republic of Liberia

 Upon graduating in 1910 from medical school at Shaw University, Boone qualified as a medical missionary for the Lott Carey Foreign Mission Convention.
 He was assigned to the newly established Republic of Liberia, which had been founded in the early 19th century as an American colony for free blacks.
 He was stationed in Brewerville.

 Boone was later transferred to the capital, Monrovia, where he opened a day school.
 He also became the pastor of Providence Baptist Church, Liberia's first church, which was founded in 1822 by Lott Carey.
 Boone also served as Secretary of the American Legation when the acting secretary took a furlough to America.
 He put his medical missionary work on hold at that time but returned to medical work following the secretary's return.

-While in Liberia, Boone treated patients with yaws, tonsillitis, meningitis, pneumonia, smallpox, hookworm, pinworm, tapeworm, guinea worm, malaria, heart lesions, black water fever (jaundice), and intermittent malaria.
+While in Liberia, Boone treated patients with yaws, tonsillitis, meningitis, pneumonia, smallpox, hookworm, pinworm, tapeworm, guinea worm, malaria, heart lesions, blackwater fever (jaundice), and intermittent malaria.
 Boone also performed a successful Caesarian section on a woman whose fetus was tied by a witch doctor.